Sequential stochastic blackbox optimization with zeroth-order gradient estimators: A Sequential Stochastic Optimization (SSO) algorithm

 \subsection{The SSO algorithm}

-The optimization of the sequence of subproblems described in Equation (\ref{subproblems}) is driven by the sequential stochastic (SSO) algorithm presented in Algorithm \ref{algo2}.
-The value of $\beta$ plays a critical role in this algorithm as it serves as both the smoothing parameter and the stopping criterion for Algorithms \ref{algo1} and \ref{algo2}.
-The process of Algorithm \ref{algo2} is inspired by the MADS algorithm \cite{AuDe2006}.
-It is based on two steps: a search step and a local step.
+The optimization of the subproblems sequence described in Equation (\ref{subproblems}) is driven by the sequential stochastic (SSO) algorithm presented in Algorithm \ref{algo2}.
+The value of $\beta$ plays a critical role, as it serves as both the smoothing parameter and the stopping criterion for Algorithms \ref{algo1} and \ref{algo2}.
+Algorithm \ref{algo2} is inspired by the MADS algorithm \cite{AuDe2006} as it is based on two steps: a search step and a local step.
 The search step is optional and may consist in any heuristics and is required only on problem with relatively small dimensions.
 In Algorithm \ref{algo2}, an example of a search is given which consists of updating $\x$ after $M$ iterations of the ZO-Signum algorithm with the best known $\x$ found so far.
 The local step is then used: Algorithm \ref{algo1} is launched on each subproblem $i$ with specific values of $\beta^i$ and step-size sequences.
 Once Algorithm \ref{algo1} meets the stopping criterion (which depends on the value of $\beta^i$), the value of $\beta^i$ and the initial step-sizes $s_1^{i,0}$ and $s_2^{i,0}$ are reduced, and the algorithm proceeds to the next subproblem.
-The convergence is garanteed by the local step since the search step is run only a finite number of times.
+The convergence is guaranteed by the local step, since the search step is run only a finite number of times.

-It is worth noting that the decrease rate of $\beta^i$ is chosen to be so that the difference between subproblems $i$ and $i+1$ is not significant.
+It is worth noting that the decrease rate of $\beta^i$ is chosen so that the difference between subproblems $i$ and $i+1$ is not significant.
 Therefore, the information collected in subproblem $i$, through the momentum vector $\m$, can be used in subproblem $i+1$.
 Furthermore, the initial step-sizes $s_1^{i,0}$ and $s_2^{i,0}$ decrease with each iteration, allowing us to focus our efforts quickly towards a local optimum when $s_1^{0,0}$ and $\beta^0$ are chosen to be relatively large.